-Treatment discrepancies between male and female prisoners remain a serious problem in the U.S. penological system.
-Gender disparities in cross-state transfer rates; segregation of LGBTQ prisoners; implementation of prison rape elimination guidelines; conditions in immigration and military facilities; termination of the custodial rights of incarcerated parents; and the impact of drug sentencing laws on female incarceration rates are just a handful of the issues ripe for skeptical legal inquiry.
+Treatment discrepancies between male and female prisoners remain a serious problem in the U.S. penal system.
+Gender disparities in cross-state transfer rates, segregation of LGBTQIA+ prisoners, implementation of prison rape elimination guidelines, conditions in immigration and military facilities, termination of the custodial rights of incarcerated parents, and the impact of drug sentencing laws on female incarceration rates are just a handful of the issues ripe for skeptical legal inquiry.